-Director, star defend controversial sex change film in Toronto
+Sex reassignment thriller causes waves at Toronto film festival

-TORONTO The director and star of a controversial film about a hitman who is put through gender reassignment surgery by a relative of one of his victims defended the project as it had its world premiere at the Toronto International Film Festival on Wednesday.
+TORONTO (Reuters) - The director and star of a film about a hitman who is put through gender reassignment surgery by a relative of one of his victims defended the project as it had its world premiere at the Toronto International Film Festival on Wednesday.

 "(re)Assignment" stars Michelle Rodriguez as an assassin named Frank Kitchen.
 After killing the brother of a brilliant but deranged surgeon, Kitchen is captured and awakes to find himself unwillingly turned into a woman.